Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

-where \begin{enumerate} \item $f$ is a diffeomorphism over $B$, \item $F$ is a bundle isomorphism over $f$, \item $f$ preserves the horizontal distribution, the vertical metric and the orientation. \item $F$ preserves the connection, Clifford multiplication and the grading. \end{enumerate} Compared with the non-singular case the new ingredient is the two-isomorphism filling the triangle which is part of the data. \begin{ddd} Two cycles $(\cE,\rho)$ and $(\cE^\prime,\rho^\prime)$ are called isomorphic if $\cE$ and $\cE^\prime$ are isomorphic and $\rho=\rho^\prime$.
-We let $G^*(B)$ denote the set of isomorphism classes of cycles over $B$ of parity $*\in \{ev,odd\}$. \end{ddd}
+where \begin{enumerate} \item $(f,\phi)$ is an isomorphism over $B$, \item $(F,\psi)$ is a bundle isomorphism over $f$, \item $f$ preserves the horizontal distribution, the vertical metric, and the orientation. \item $F$ preserves the connection, Clifford multiplication, and the grading. \end{enumerate} Compared with the non-singular case the new ingredients are the two-isomorphisms $\phi$ and $\psi$ which are parts of the data.
+Alternatively one could define the notion of an isomorphism between $\cE$ and $\cE^{\prime}$ as a collection of isomorphisms of geometric families $(\cE_{T\to B}\cong \cE^{\prime}_{T\to B})_{T\to B}$ which is compatible with pull-backs along maps